photoprism/photoprism-docs/docs/getting-started/updates.md

 docker pull --platform=arm64 photoprism/photoprism:latest
 ```

-We recommend choosing a [standard 64-bit Linux distribution](raspberry-pi.md#raspbian-alternatives) instead
+If you do not have legacy software, we recommend [choosing a standard 64-bit Linux distribution](raspberry-pi.md#modern-arm64-based-devices)
-of Raspbian to run modern server applications.

-Alternative Docker images are provided for [ARMv7-based devices](raspberry-pi.md#older-armv7-based-devices)
+as this requires less experience.
+Alternative 32-bit Docker images are provided for [ARMv7-based devices](raspberry-pi.md#older-armv7-based-devices).
-and those with a 32-bit operating system.

 !!! tldr ""
     Darktable is not included in the ARMv7 version because it is not 32-bit compatible.

-### Facial Recognition ###
+#### Facial Recognition ####

 Existing users may index faces without performing a complete rescan: